rabeeaatif/Moogle/README.md

 Based on feedback from the last set of students that attempted this assignment, the number of hours that your team will require to complete this homework are as follows.
 - _data unavailable_

-## Grading

-Grading will be as per the criteria specified in the accompanying file, _rubric.csv_.

 ## Submission

 There are 3 parts to this assignment.
 Lack of submission of any part will result in a loss of marks.